LibbyHeeren/PositConf2023_Schedule_Viewer/README.md

 HEYYYY!
 This is the code I used to create the most chaotic Google Calendar of all time containing all events at Posit Conf 2023.

-Quick explainer in lieu of an actual ReadMe [here](https://youtu.be/XzHaBQR4DB0)
+Quick explainer video in lieu of an actual ReadMe [here](https://youtu.be/XzHaBQR4DB0)